Look no further: Let us connect you with additional resources.

 Turn to these valuable resources when you need this additional support:

-Advisers for each school are available to discuss your academic plan to ensure you meet your degree requirements.
+Academic advisers for each school are available to discuss your academic plan to ensure you meet your degree requirements.

 - Office of Freshman Advising